cjungmann/c_patterns/README.md

 include a compile string in an EMACS *file local variables* line.
 In EMACS, compile with `M-x compile`.

+Look at [this convenient tool](README_make.md) that provides a convenient means for incorporating these modules into other projects.

 - [Line-reading Function](README_read_file_lines.md)
   Collecting data from various sources usually requires processing files by line.
 The main function, `read_file_lines` buffers